christophebe/julius-gpt/readme.md

  ~ julius post -t <file>.[md|html]
 ```

 The CLI will execute all prompts mentioned in the template file.
-Each prompts short code will be replaced by the output provided by the AI.
+Each prompt shorts code will be replaced by the output provided by the AI.

 **Template structure**